common-workflow-language/common-workflow-language/v1.0/concepts.md

 1. Load, process and validate a CWL document, yielding a process object.
 2. Load input object.
 3. Validate the input object against the `inputs` schema for the process.
-4. Validate that process requirements are met.
+4. Validate process requirements are met.
 5. Perform any further setup required by the specific process type.
 6. Execute the process.
 7. Capture results of process execution into the output object.